YangchenYe323/firefly/README.md

 NEXT_PUBLIC_API_URL=http://localhost:8787
 ```

-#### Album Artwork Fetching (Cloudflare Worker API)
+#### firefly API

-This project uses a serverless API to fetch album artwork for each song.
+This project uses an API service for interfacing with external services like fetching artwork for song.
 The API endpoint is configured via the `NEXT_PUBLIC_API_URL` environment variable.
 The frontend will use this endpoint to display album covers for each song in the list.

 **To run the API locally for development:**